dottjt/plastic/chapters/02-work.md

 The orange-backs maintained the Machine of Profit™.
 Hardened loyalists with an obsessive personality of the highest degree.
 Fanatic in their pursuit for operational perfection, every single aspect of the Machine of Profit™ was documented, studied and lauded over in an entire library full of arcane functions, tested and praised for their striking simulation of outer reality.
 Thrifty scavengers with a gifted sense of time, orange-backs have been known to survive for weeks on end from the enamating moisture of their desks, an ability which has allowed them to work for days on end, without even a puddle of hue.
 An introverted cog of divine certification and low self-esteem, they were the ultimate servants to the establishment, vaticinal in their ability to optimise even the most basic of algorithms.

 The blue-backs on the other hand were the very source of the Machine of Profit™ itself.
 The privileged emissaries which kept it's precious profits flowing, in a ritual of sacrifice known as the accordance.
 At the dot of every hour, two blue-backs would be chosen from the chantry by the high priest of profit, where they would simultaneously slit theirs wrists to provide sustainance to the ever-growing profit flowing from the glowing aura of the surfeit lands.
-Their bodies were then stripped of necessity and rubbed with a diamond paste of grandoise pomposity, soon to be fed into the Machine of Profit™.
+Their bodies were then stripped of necessity and rubbed with a diamond adhesive of grandoise pomposity, soon to be fed into the Machine of Profit™.
 A beautiful death in the eyes of the communion, ready to be churned into profit for the greatness of the cause.
 It was the sole duty of the blue-back to churn, and a be churned.
 Their veins awash with the twadiness of vigour which kept their faces in deep attention with profit.
 Together they worked tireless to ensure that the money ran aflush, and their chains well lubricated.

 <!-- Describe Desk -->